-- All plant, machinery and vehicles associated with the scheme will be maintained to the appropriate standards and will be switched off when not in use. - All plant, machinery and vehicles associated with the scheme will be maintained in order to minimise emissions, as per manufacturing and legal requirements.
+- All plant, machinery and vehicles associated with the scheme will be maintained in order to minimise emissions, as per manufacturing and legal requirements.
 No significant dust, particulate matter, and exhaust emissions (DPMEE) sources will be introduced by the works. - Green driving techniques will be adopted, and effective route preparation and planning will be undertaken prior to works. - All delivery vehicles carrying material with dust potential will be covered when travelling to or leaving site, preventing the spread of dust beyond the work area. - Material stockpiles will be reduced as far as is reasonably practicable by using a 'just in time' delivery system.
 All material will also be stored on made ground. - Any stockpiled material on site will be monitored daily to ensure no risks of dust emissions exists. - Materials will be removed from site as soon as is practicable. - Good housekeeping will be employed throughout the work. - Drop heights to haulage vehicles and onto conveyors will be minimised. - Surfaces will be swept where loose material remains.